 6 Questions to Ask Before Opening A Savings Account

-You’re ready to open a new savings account — a seemingly insignificant decision — after all, most savings accounts are similar, right?
-Not quite.
+If you’re ready to open a new savings account, you might be thinking that most savings accounts are similar, but they’re not.
 Where you take out a savings account is actually a major decision.
-Yes, interest rates may be comparable, but some banks and credit unions do provide higher-than-average rates.
+Yes, interest rates may be comparable, but some banks and credit unions provide higher-than-average rates.
 Have you taken fees into consideration?
 It’s possible to get hit with a fee for making too many withdrawals during a month.
 Don’t just head to your closest bank.
 Do your research first.

 Pam Audette, senior vice president and senior relationship manager at Bank of Birmingham, says that consumers need to prepare for opening a new savings account just like they would before depositing their dollars in higher-risk, higher-reward investment vehicles.